kattouf/package-swift-lsp/README.md

   - Package details including location and state when hovering over package names
   - Available products in the package

-## Installation

-Installation instructions are currently in progress.
-Stay tuned for detailed setup guides.

-## Editor Integration
+## Installation & Editor Integration

-Editor integration guides for popular IDEs and text editors are currently being developed.
-Support for various editors (Zed, VSCode, Vim, Emacs, etc.) will be available soon.
+The easiest way to get started is through editor extensions:

+- **[Zed](https://zed.dev/)**: Install the [Package.swift LSP extension](https://github.com/kattouf/package-swift-lsp-zed) from the Zed extension marketplace
+- **[Visual Studio Code](https://code.visualstudio.com/)**: Install the [Package.swift LSP extension](https://github.com/kattouf/package-swift-lsp-vscode) from the VSCode marketplace

+Support for additional editors (Vim, Emacs, etc.) is planned.
+If you'd like to see support for your preferred editor, please submit a feature request or consider contributing!

+The LSP server binary can also be downloaded directly from the [GitHub releases page](https://github.com/kattouf/package-swift-lsp/releases/latest).

 ## Acknowledgements